 If you can prove that you do not have any remaining discretionary income after these expenses, then you will qualify for a bankruptcy case in Atlanta.
 However, you must demonstrate to the court that you are filing bankruptcy in good faith by abstaining from purchasing luxury items and unnecessary services while handling your unsecured debts.

 If you are still unable to pass the means test after making those deductions, there are other considerations that could exempt you from the test.
 If you are dealing with business debts instead of personal debts, you will be exempt from the means test.
 These debts can include loans for purchasing inventory or credit card bills to buy supplies and other business-related expenses.
 Also, as a National Guard or military member that is currently on active duty or was on active duty in the 540 days leading up to your Chapter 7 bankruptcy in Atlanta, you will be exempt from the means test.

 As an average monthly income high-earner, you may not feel you are in the best position to seek the fiscal relief you need.
-However, with the help of the experienced bankruptcy attorneys at CMC Law, you can file Chapter 7 bankruptcy in Atlanta to consolidate your debt and restore your financial independence.
+However, with the help of the experienced bankruptcy attorneys at CMC Law, you can file Chapter 7 bankruptcy in Georgia to consolidate your debt and restore your financial independence.

 At CMC law, we have the advice, information and answers you need to maintain a debt-free lifestyle.
 Contact us today to schedule a free consultation.
 Why wait any longer?